janit/ez-amp-bundle/README.md

 There are quite a few more things that should be added to the bundle, both on eZ Platform and AMP side, some of which are:

-- Configuration of templates
+- Allow configuration of templates per content type
-- Configuration of content types to be served as AMP
+- Allow configuration of content types to be served as AMP
 - Support for JSON-LD metadata
 - Support for analytics
 - Support for ads